10 Way Your Pharmacy Can Make You Healthier

 4. Medication Therapy Management (MTM) Services

 If you take more than five medications per day, sign up for Medication Therapy Management.
-During your 30 to 60 minute session, your pharmacist will review your medication to ensure each one is essential, taken correctly and affordable.
-Ask your health insurance company if they will cover your MTM session.
+During a 30–60 minute session, your pharmacist will review your medications to confirm each one is necessary, taken correctly and affordable.

 5. Diabetes Classes